stephencarvalho/UserManagement/README.md

 ## Application Elements
 ### Home Page
 Home Page contains the user table that displays the list of existing users.
-On the home page you can add, update or delete an existing user.
+On the home page you can Add, Update or Delete an existing user.
 <img width="1680" alt="Home-page" src="https://user-images.githubusercontent.com/30550056/185809187-b293ffb4-2086-4dec-ab4f-8c36392efd1c.png">

 ### Add Dialog